zhanksun/zhanksun.github.io/_pages/about.md

 My research interests are within the area of modeling, analysis, and control of stochastic systems.
 I am particularly interested in applications that arise from healthcare operations, such as emergency response management in the aftermath of mass-casualty events and patient flow management in hospital emergency departments.
 I am also interested and exploring applications in the field of smart city operations, including urban transportation and green energy.

-I am accepting motivated Ph.D. students.
-Feel free to contact me if you are interested.

 <!---
 I am also a big fan of North Carolina Tar Heels ([GoHeels](https://twitter.com/GoHeels)).
 My favorite sports are badminton, hiking, and soccer.
 --->